Skip to content

 kubectl config set-context --current --namespace=default

-Proceed to Module 1.8: YAML for Kubernetes — Master the language Kubernetes speaks to learn how to declare your desired state in code, making your infrastructure repeatable, version-controllable, and bulletproof.
+Proceed to Module 1.8: YAML for Kubernetes - Master the language Kubernetes speaks so you can declare desired state in code, review infrastructure changes, and make your cluster behavior repeatable.